AryanG211/AI_Agent_project/README.md

 This agent:
 - Listens to the user via speech recognition
-- Understands their query in Hindi, English, Marathi, or Gujarati
+- Understands their query in Hindi, English
 - Retrieves relevant context from a vector store (FAISS)
 - Generates a natural response using Google Gemini or another LLM
 - Speaks the answer back in the same language